Can I place a lien on a house for borrowed money?

 Answer:

-Typically, a security intererst is screated in the promissory note.
-However, if you get a money judgment, their property may be attached.
-In California a creditor with a judgment must take an additional step to create a judgment lien.
-A judgment lien on real estate is created when an abstract of judgment, issued by the court after entry of judgment, is recorded in the records of the county recorder.
-A judgment lien on personal property is created by filing a notice of judgment with the Secretary of State.
+Typically, a security interest is created in the promissory note.
+If you obtain a money judgment, you can attach their property.
+In California, a creditor with a judgment must take an additional step to create a judgment lien.
+This lien on real estate is established by recording an abstract of judgment, which is issued by the court after the judgment is entered, in the county recorder's office.
+For personal property, a judgment lien is created by filing a notice of judgment with the Secretary of State.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.